-It’s that time of the year; the flowers are blooming, the grass is turning green, and people who suffer from nasal allergies and sinus pain are struggling to catch their next breath.
-Many people in North Texas, women in particular, suffer from chronic sinusitis, a common condition that involves the sinuses becoming inflamed and swollen.
+It’s that time of the year: the flowers are blooming, the grass is turning green and people who suffer from nasal allergies and sinus pain are struggling to catch their next breath.
+Many people in Texas suffer from chronic sinusitis, a common condition that involves the sinuses becoming inflamed and swollen.

-According to the Centers for Disease Control (CDC), 13 percent of people in the United States were told they had sinusitis, and more women were diagnosed with the condition than men.
+According to the Centers for Disease Control (CDC), almost 12% of people in the United States have been diagnosed with sinusitis, and another study found that 15.5 percent of women were diagnosed with the condition compared to 9.8 percent of men.